Deep Vein Thrombosis (DVT)

 - Leg elevation at night.
 (Picture 7)

-- Mid thigh stockings during the day.
-(Picture 8) These stocking are put for 2-3 years.
+- Mid-thigh stockings during the day.
+(Picture 8) These stockings are put for 2-3 years.

 - Anticoagulation for clot dissolution and prevention of Pulmonary embolism.